the difference is clear

 What are the risks associated with orthognathic surgery?

 As with any major medical surgery, there may be certain risks to having orthognathic surgery.
 However, the procedure is not new, and it has been performed for many years in practices and hospitals.

-Dr. Bailey and Dr. Orchin are experts in surgical orthodontics, and work with only the most experienced oral surgeons.
+Dr. Murphy is an expert in surgical orthodontics, and works with only the most experienced oral surgeons.
 If you’re concerned about an upcoming treatment with orthognathic surgery, please contact our practice and let us know.